deepaksithu/Data_Visualization_with_Tableau_Notes/Lesson_3_Data_Visualizations_in_Tableau.md

 - ask questions and try to answer them

 **18. Text: Aggregations**
-- right click to change aggregations like SUM(value) to other types of aggregations like averate, median, count, etc.
+- right click to change aggregations like `SUM(value)` to other types of aggregations like average, median, count, etc.
 - can increase granularity (get more points on the graph) by dragging a value into the "DETAIL" box in the marks card

 **20. Video: Hierarchies**